fistion567-coder/QDX-Orchestrator/README.md

-# QDX Project: Orchestrator on Solana
+# QDXO Project: Orchestrator on Solana

-This repository documents the execution workflow of the **Solana-based Orchestrator** applied to molecular simulations for laboratories and pharmaceutical companies, along with the foundations of the Official QDX Project Whitepaper.
+This repository documents the execution workflow of the **Solana-based Orchestrator** applied to molecular simulations for laboratories and pharmaceutical companies, along with the foundations of the Official QDXO Project Whitepaper.

 ## 📊 Flowchart
 Orchestrator Diagram

 ## 📑 Step-by-Step Explanation

-1. **Algorithm Upload:** The client (laboratory or pharmaceutical company) uploads the molecular simulation algorithm to the system and deposits the payment in $QDX tokens or USDC.
+1. **Algorithm Upload:** The client (laboratory or pharmaceutical company) uploads the molecular simulation algorithm to the system and deposits the payment in $QDXO tokens or USDC.
 2. **Solana Orchestrator:** The smart contract receives the mathematical matrix and splits it into three parts.
     - Assigns tasks to different GPU nodes.
     - Uses blind verification to ensure nodes do not know the complete calculation.